Computing the Reachability Value of Posterior-Deterministic POMDPs: Description of the algorithm

 \subparagraph{Scenario 1: Trapped in a strongly connected component of belief supports.} Assume the structure in \Cref{fig:3 st adscc} is part of $\pdp$.
 For any belief $\bel{b}$ with $\supp{\bel{b}}$ being either $\set{\state,\state_1}$ or $\set{\state,\state_2}$, $\supp{\transition(\bel{b},\action,\obs_1)}$ and $\supp{\transition(\bel{b},\action,\obs_2)}$ are either $\set{\state,\state_1}$ or $\set{\state,\state_2}$.
 Thus, $\tree(\bel{b})$ contains an infinite subtree rooted at $\rootof(\tree(\bel{b}))$ and whose nodes $x$ all satisfy that $\supp{\belof(x)}$ is either $\set{\state,\state_1}$ or $\set{\state,\state_2}$.

-The issue is that, in our unfolding, no matter how deep we go in the tree, there will always be leaves $x$ with $\supp{\belof(x)}$ being either $\set{\state,\state_1}$ or $\set{\state,\state_2}$, whose error will thus be $1$.
+The issue is that, in our unfolding, for every truncation depth $n$ there are leaves $x$ at depth $n$ with $\supp{\belof(x)}$ being either $\set{\state,\state_1}$ or $\set{\state,\state_2}$, whose error will thus be $1$.
 In this case, the error of the root does not converge to $0$ as $n$ goes to infinity.
 We need to detect that we are trapped in such a strongly connected component of belief supports and treat it with special care in the unfolding.